Presenting GRUB2 BLS

 with the traditional password, asked at boot time during the initrd

-slots, and use, for example, a TPM2
+slots, and use, for example, a TPM2 to unlock the device in a

-unattended fashion and a FIDO2
+unattended fashion and a FIDO2 key as a recovery mechanism.

-variation, are the most
+Honestly, the TPM2, and the TPM2+PIN variation, are the most

 relevant ones for the user.
 As described in the other posts, the

-is a (some times virtual) device that can attest the health of
+TPM2 is a (some times virtual) device that can attest the health of

-our system using a mechanism known as measured boot
+our system using a mechanism known as measured boot.

 The tl; dr version of this is that each stage of the boot process,